ASTR 1210 (O'Connell) Study Guide

 After 1600, scientific discoveries about the natural world progressed rapidly, at least by earlier standards.
-Scientific information and the standards of the "scientific method" were quickly disseminated by printed books.
-The next key development for physics & astronomy was Here, we describe the work of four astronomers/physicists whose work was pivotal in understanding and quantifying gravity and founding modern science.
-This period includes the watershed first use of telescopes in astronomy (1609).
-The timeline chart below
+Scientific discoveries and the protocols of the "scientific method" were quickly disseminated by The next key development for physics and astronomy was the discovery Here, we describe the work of four astronomers/physicists whose work was pivotal in understanding and quantifying gravity -- a watershed for all of science.
+This period includes the first use of telescopes in astronomy (1609).
+The telescope was the first of